uncetlab/unreal_aws_plugin_generator/README.md

 To understand the structure of the generated files you need to have some knowledge of how plugins work in Unreal.
 I recommend reading this page from Epic Games https://docs.unrealengine.com/en-US/Programming/Plugins/index.html.

-TLDR:
-A plugin consists of atleast one module.
-A module can depend on other modules.

 # What exactly is created?
 The generator will generate a plugin with two kinds of modules: